CleverCloud/clever-components/docs/adr/adr-0027-enabling-type-checking.md

 This is why we only use TypeScript where we think it shines: as a Type Checker and as a syntax when JSDoc is not enough.

 For us, this has huge benefits:
-- the code we write today is almost guaranteed to work in the future without any build step,
+- The code we write today is almost guaranteed to work in the future without any build step,
-- breaking changes in TypeScript only impact our comments and docs, they can never break our codebase,
+- Breaking changes in TypeScript only impact our comments and docs, they can never break our codebase,
-- the config for our project feels simpler to manage and maintain.
+- The config for our project feels simpler to manage and maintain.

 Just like bundlers, linters, or even automated tests, TypeScript is a developer tool.
 It improves the Developer Experience and the code quality but it has very little to do with what we ship to browsers and users.